Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Introduction

-In the context of visual recognition, states can be viewed as a distinct subset of attributes.
-Attributes typically refer to static visual properties of objects, such as color, shape, or texture.
-In contrast, states capture the dynamic aspects and represent the current condition or situation of an object.
-Attributes are typically defined based on visual properties that remain relatively stable across different contexts and appearances.
+In the context of visual object recognition, states represent a unique subset of perceptible object attributes.
+Attributes typically refer to static visual or other types of properties of objects, such as color, shape, or texture.
 In contrast, states are defined based on changes in appearance or context, which are more subtle and can be influenced by various factors.
-Thus, the accurate recognition of states requires to deal with challenges such as capturing and modeling the dynamic nature of visual information, identifying subtle changes in appearance, and accounting for contextual variations (see \autoref{fig:fig2}).
+Moreover, states provide cues on the dynamic aspects and transformation of an object's physical and/or functional properties as a result of actions.
+Therefore, accurately recognizing states poses challenges such as capturing and modeling the dynamic nature of visual information, identifying subtle changes in appearance, and accounting for contextual variations across all possible objects that can be seen in each specific state.
+To tackle these challenges, we seek inspiration from the notion and techniques of compositional learning and zero-shot classification~\cite{Saini_2022_CVPR} to attempt disentanglement of objects and the states classes in images.
+In essence, we focus on learning prototypical representations of state classes regardless of the object classes to capture state-specific features of, e.g. anything open, closed, plugged, etc, in an open-world setting.

-In this work we investigate the OSC problem by focusing on household objects studying the important variation of zero-shot-classification.
-To achieve this goal, we explore the potential of Knowledge Graphs (KGs), which are recognized as a powerful tool for structuring and organizing knowledge that can be applied to various fields, including zero-shot learning.
-We find that KGs are particularly useful for the OSC task because they offer a structured representation of the relationships among different entities and concepts, enabling the inference of relationships between unseen categories and known ones.
-As a result, knowledge graphs can enhance the accuracy and robustness of OSC models by providing a powerful tool for knowledge representation and inference.
+Towards this end, we investigate a zero-shot variant for the OSC problem (see \autoref{imag:ex1}) by focusing on images containing household objects.
+Specifically, we developed and extensively evaluated a novel zero-shot object-agnostic State Classification method (OaSC) that does not rely on object class-related information.
+Our approach explores the potential benefits of Knowledge Graphs (KGs) as a well-established, powerful tool for structuring and organizing external knowledge that can be applied to various fields, including zero-shot learning.
+We argue that KGs can enhance the accuracy and robustness of models for the OSC task as they provide structured representations of the relationships among different entities and concepts, enabling the inference of relationships among unseen and seen/known categories.
+The proposed method is the first zero-shot approach that focuses on this problem enabling the recognition of states of previously unseen object classes.
+Despite its potential practical merits, such a feature is currently not supported by zero-shot attribute classification methods.